Chiral kinetic theory of anomalous transport induced by torsion: Hamiltonian in deformed Weyl semimetal

-where the local Weyl points $K'$, dreibein $e'$ and tilt vector $W'$ can be derived from equation~\eqref{eq:Ham}.
+where the local Weyl points $K'$, dreibein $e'$ ,tilt vector $W'$ and energy of Weyl points $\mathcal E$ can be derived from equation~\eqref{eq:Ham}.
 The corresponding dreibein and Weyl points in global coordinates, which are defined to be consistent with the untwisted lattice, are given by $K_i=(M^{-1})_i^j K'_j$, $e_a^i={e'}_a^j M^i_j$ and $W^i={W'}^{j}M_j^i$.